hanzoai/ROCm/docs/how-to/rocm-for-ai/inference/install.rst

 * :doc:`JAX for ROCm <rocm-install-on-linux:install/3rd-party/jax-install>`

-The sections that follow in :doc:`Training a model <train-a-model>` are geared for a ROCm with PyTorch installation.
+The sections that follow in :doc:`Training a model <../training/train-a-model>` are geared for a ROCm with PyTorch installation.